 Home and Auto insurance is underwritten by Co-operators General Insurance Company.
 Not all products are available in all provinces.
 Please refer to your policy for applicable coverage limitations and exclusions.
 Automobile insurance is not available in British Columbia, Saskatchewan or Manitoba.
 Some claim situations may need to be reported and investigated.
 Claims Guarantee may not apply for claims involving potential injury, environmental losses, water damage, legal involvement or where terms of the policy have not been met.
 Depending on fault, your rates may be impacted.
 Contact your representative for details.
 Certain conditions, limitations and exclusions may apply.
-Co-operators General Insurance Company is committed to protecting the privacy, confidentiality, accuracy and security of the personal information that we collect, use, retain and disclose in the course of conducting our business.
-Please visit cooperatorsgroupinsurance.ca/en/about-us/privacy-policy for more information.
-Co-operators® is a registered trademark of The Co-operators Group Limited. © 2023 Co-operators General Insurance Company cooperatorsgroupinsurance.ca/1-800-387-1963.
+Co-operators General Insurance Company is committed to protecting the privacy, confidentiality, accuracy and security of the personal information that we collect, use, retain and discloss in the course of conducting our business.
+Please visit cooperators General Insurance Canpany cooperators General Insurance Company cooperators Group Limited. © 2023 Co-operators General Insurance Company cooperators group insurance.
+Call 1-800-387-1963.
+G6001 (06/22)